legion-x/cg/README.md

-# pract this is personal data
+# This is repository of computer graphics programms